 Tinnitus commonly presents as either a high-pitched ringing sound or a humming or buzzing in the ears.
 Tinnitus is a condition that many people have experienced at some point.
 This could have occurred after visiting a loud concert or another venue.
 This type of tinnitus will often disappear in a short period of time, such as by the next morning.

 However, if a person is regularly exposed to excessive noise levels, this exposure can result in a significant hearing loss.
 Over time, this can lead to symptoms such as permanent tinnitus sounds and hearing losses.
 If your work has caused this tinnitus and/or hearing loss, you may be able to make a tinnitus compensation claim.
 We can help you recover the compensation and damages you deserve via tinnitus accident claims.

-A compensation claim for tinnitus is generally made against a current or former employer.
-It will generally include damages which are caused by exposure to excessive noises, such as workplace noises.
-Tinnitus claims can also sometimes form part of a compensation claim for industrial deafness
+A compensation claim for tinnitus is generally made against a current employer or former employer.
+It will generally include damages that are caused by exposure to excessive noises in a working environment.
+Tinnitus claims can also sometimes form part of a compensation claim for industrial deafness.

 Select A Section